devusagar/New_OOPS_Concept/README.md

-# New_OOPS_Concept
+# Python and OOPS Concept
-This repo will cover OOPS concept
+This repo will cover OOPS concept and Python basics